 Frankford Township School

-- Frankford Township School's student population of 525 students has stayed relatively flat over five school years.
+- Frankford Township School's student population of 519 students has declined by 5% over five school years.

 |Grades Offered||Grades Prekindergarten-8|